Please wait loader graphic

 Lenses withOUT filter threads

-If your lens does not accommodate filters and therefore does not have filter threads, as is common with fisheye, curved, and hooded lenses, you will need to use the Outex Domes.
-Both/either domes work on any/all lenses thru adaptors or clamps that optimal position and secure the dome to your un-threaded lens.
+If your lens does not accommodate filters or polarizes and does not have a filter thread as is common with fisheye, curved, and hooded lenses, you will need to use the Outex Dome ports.
+Both/either domes work on any/all lenses, whether they have filter threads or not, thru adaptors or clamps that optimal position and secure the dome to your un-threaded lens.
 There are several pages about domes in our Questions page.

 Lenses without filter threads require Outex Dome ports